jhsrennie/ESP32/README.md

 VL53L0X
 Test using a VL53L0X lidar sensor

-W5500SpeedTest
-More advanced sketch that configures a W5500 and runs a web server on it.

-W55500Test
-Sketch to show how to configure a W5500 ethernet module.

 WaveGen
 Test using continuous D to A conversion.
 Generates waveforms with various shapes.